iamki/instacart-SQL/README.md

 1. [Overview of the tables](explore.sql)
    In this step, I just want to explore each tables and just to get the idea of the tables.

+>[!NOTE]
+>I am also using this small project to get used to GitHub.